 Once pupils are familiar with Sets 1 to 3 they continue to consolidate their understanding of phonemes/graphemes in reading and writing lessons.

 For more information about our phonics scheme please read our Reading Strategy or talk to your child’s class teacher.

 From Year Two, pupils are able to access Accelerated Reader; an online computer programme to support teachers in monitoring children’s independent reading practice.
 Children are able to independently choose their own book at an appropriate level.
 On completion of each book, children can take a short quiz on an iPad or laptop that will give the children, teachers and parents a numerical result to show how much of the text has been understood.

 For more information on Accelerated Reader, please see the Parent Guide at the bottom of this page.

 Pupils in preschool are given some sound books to take home, from the summer term onwards.

-In Reception and Year One, children take home book-banded books appropriate to their phonetic knowledge.
+In Reception and Year One, children take home books appropriate to their phonetic knowledge.
 These books have been carefully grouped by the teachers in school to ensure they follow the Read Write Inc. phonics scheme.
 The books given to take home are determined by the class teacher, and choosing home books is a supported activity by the class teacher or TA.
 The children read each text three times to support word recognition, fluency and confidence.